Resources

 Clay Pipes

 Clay pipes, commonly used before 1980, are prone to cracks and separations due to ground movement and age.
-Over time, they are highly susceptible to root intrusion and structural failure, leading to frequent backups and the need for replacement.
+Over time, they are highly susceptible to root intrusion and structural failure, leading to frequent backups and the need for replacement within 50 years depending on tree presence.

 Cast Iron Pipes